NickTaykey/tutoro/README.md

 ## Would you like to learn more about how I built Tutoro?
-Checkout (https://portfolio-nicktaykey.vercel.app/projects/tutoro)[my portfolio] where I documented the whole development process of Tutoro.
+Check out [my portfolio](https://portfolio-nicktaykey.vercel.app/projects/tutoro) where I documented the whole development process of Tutoro.
 I think you'll find it very interesting 🤔